PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

 ### Asymmetric Encryption

-\- It uses public and private key to encrypt and decrypt data, be conscious about using keys.
+\- It uses public and private keys to encrypt and decrypt data; be conscious about using keys.

 Generate Keys: